ryukau/UhhyouWebSynthesizers/docs/code_walkthrough.md

 - Display value.
 - Normalized value.
 Used in GUI, but only internally.

 Why not use raw value everywhere?
-That's because sometimes human perception differs from machine representation.
-[Sound pressure level](https://en.wikipedia.org/wiki/Sound_pressure#Sound_pressure_level) is an example of this problem, as decibel approximates human perception of loudness better than raw amplitude.
+That's because sometimes a human perception differs from a machine representation.
+[Sound pressure level](https://en.wikipedia.org/wiki/Sound_pressure#Sound_pressure_level) is an example of this problem, as decibel approximates the human perception of loudness better than raw amplitude.
 So there must be a scaling mechanism to represent a same value in different ways.

 Raw value is used in DSP.
 They are refered as "DSP values" or `*.dsp` in code.
 For example, -20 dB becomes 0.1 on raw value.